tamaraevst/shiny-dashboard/README.md

 # shiny-dashboard
-Shiny dashboard for omics data
+Welcome to the shiny dashboard for omics data with PCA driven analyses giving you the visual tools to perform enrichment and differential expression analysis, and interact with the pathway diagrams.

+For further information, please see our [wiki](https://github.com/tamaraevst/shiny-dashboard/wiki) page for instructions on data needed and conventions used.

 Wish list for the web page: